This post may contain affiliate links. Please see my disclosure policy for details.

 It could be someone who gives you honest directions or offers you some snacks when you’re near starving on a bus.

-Your homestay who offers to wash your clothes, someone who shows you round their city, or a local who lets you borrow their phone when you have no service.
+Your homestay who offers to wash your clothes, someone who shows you around their city, or a local who lets you borrow their phone when you have no service.

 Either way, learning to trust and see the good in people is all part of what travelling is about.